Menthalion/FateProvidence/README.md

 | Endure    | Presence |
 | ~~Yield~~ | Tact     |

-Multi-column progression math or using the cross-product 36 item skill list resulted in too much crunch.
+Two-column progression math or using the cross-product 36 item skill list resulted in too much crunch.

 Splitting up the origin column into realm (*material, conceptual, spiritual*) and style (*power, mastery*) columns made it possible to abstract away most of the realm axis with the use of narrative license.
 This left only a reduced act column and style column cross-product for a total of 10 skills.